dataform-co/dataform/content/docs/getting_started/tutorials/dataform-101.md

 priority: 0
 ---

-This tutorial visually demonstrates the first few steps in configuring a new project.
+This tutorial demonstrates the first few steps in configuring a new project.

 Google Cloud is used as the data warehouse in this example, but [other warehouses](../how_to_guides/set-up-warehouse) are viable too.